Monday Pre-Conference Sessions

 Dan Edwards, Ph.
 D., Senior Director, Evidence-Based Associates

 Diana Fishbein, Ph.
-D., Professor, Department of Human Development and Family Studies (Penn State University), Director, Program for Translational Research on Adversity and Neurodevelopment, Director, National Prevention Science Coalition to Improve Lives
+D., Director, Translational Prevention Research, University of North Carolina; Professor, Department of Human Development and Family Studies and Director, Program for Translational Research on Adversity and Neurodevelopment at Pennsylvania State University; and Director, National Prevention Science Coalition to Improve Lives

 - Define prevention science--its breadth and depth--and its criticality in promoting positive outcomes through its imbedding in practice and policy